 - SARS-CoV2 antibody testing.
 We continue to offer blood testing for antibodies to SARS-CoV2.
 We are now able to test for antibodies to the nucleocapsid of SARS-CoV2 (which develops only from natural infection) and, separately, for antibodies to the spike protein (which can develop from natural infection OR vaccination).

-Rising COVID-19 infection rates across much of the United States are resulting in frequent changes to health guidances and requirements.
-As such, it is important for your health and the health of those around you to stay updated on the changes in the places where you live, work, and visit:
+COVID-19 infection rates vary across the United States; as such, it is important for your health and the health of those around you to stay updated on the changes in the places where you live, work, and visit:

 National updates regarding COVID-19 are available from the Centers for Disease Control and Prevention.